Vehicle Security Hints & Tips

 Violent car theft on the rise in the UK & Europe.

-A bike is over twice as likely to be stolen as a car.
+A motorcycle is over twice as likely to be stolen as a car.

 Fit a vehicle tracking system